Return to Mysterious Island: Reception

 According to the NPD Group, Return to Mysterious Island sold 21,700 copies at a list price $19.99 by June 2005.
 It became Kheops Studio's biggest hit worldwide, which company head Benoît Hozjan attributed to word of mouth.
 The game's later iPhone release sold 100,000 copies by November 2009.
 Review aggregation website Metacritic reported critical reception of Return to Mysterious Island's original computer release as "generally positive", based on 19 reviews.

 The game 4 out of 5 from Modojo for its iPhone version; the reviewer said that the game have remarkable visuals and audio as well as manageable inventory system but have frustrating puzzles.
-Geek.com who also liked previously states pros but also compared it to Myst.
+Geek.com liked the game but also compared it to Myst.

 Return to Mysterious Island was nominated as SME's pick for the best adventure game of 2004, but lost the prize to Syberia II.
 In 2011, Adventure Gamers named Return to Mysterious Island the 53rd-best adventure game ever released.

 Legacy

-On November 25, 2008 Microïds, (Anuman Interactive's adventure games label) announced that a sequel was being made, Return to Mysterious Island II.
-Development by Kheops Studio began in April 2008, and the game was released on PC and Apple iPhone on August 14, 2009.
+A sequel, Return to Mysterious Island II, developed by Kheops Studio and published by Microïds, was released for PC and Apple iPhone on August 14, 2009.

 Coladia, founded in 2005, teamed up with Kheops Studio to update and port Mysterious Island and other Kheops adventure games to macOS and iOS.
 A port of the game to Apple's iPhone was released on the iTunes app store on June 15, 2009.